-5.08 Transcript Request
+5.10 Transcript Request

-Students may request an official transcript through Parchment.
-Details can be found here.
-Requests are processed within ten business days.
-Students who take courses through Morningside University should order their official transcript from the Morningside University website.
+Students may request an official transcript through Parchment and can find details here.
+Requests are processed within 10 business days.
+Students who take courses with partnership institutions as the institution of record should order their official transcript from the institution's website.